open-edge-insights/ts-kapacitor/README.md

   * Process based UDFs

     1. rfc_classifier.py: Random Forest Classification algo sample.
+This UDF can be used as profiling udf as well.

 ## Steps to configure the UDFs in kapacitor.